yardenshoham/nalgeon.github.io/_posts/2021-04-06-python-packaging.md

 If you are like me, every once in a while you write a useful python utility and want to share it with your colleagues.
 The best way to do this is to make a package: it easy to install and saves from copy-pasting.

 If you are like me, you might be thinking that creating packages is a real headache.
 Well, that's not the case anymore.
 And I am going to prove it with this step-by-step guide.
-Just three main steps (and a bunch of optional ones), each accompanied by a GitHub link.
+Just three main steps (and a bunch of optional ones) accompanied by few GitHub links.
 See for yourself:

 ## 1. Stub